New York Personal Injury Attorneys

 “Mrs. Korszenbojn-Berger is married with children.
 Due to the defendant’s failure to conduct an appropriate differential diagnosis, she has been stripped of precious time with her family.
 Her chances of survival would have been far greater at a Stage I or II, but now her chances of survival and quality of life has been dramatically reduced,” Mr. Wilkens said.

 The jury, comprised of four women and two men, deliberated into a second day and sent two notes indicating that they were in the process of determining future damages, at which point the case settled.
-The defendant agreed to pay $2,200,000 out of the defendant’s policy limits of $2,300,000.
+The defendant agreed to pay $2.2 million out of the defendant’s policy limits of $2.3 million.